THEGABOALE/WRO-2025-RoboMission-Spike-Prime/README.md

 >**Built using Pybricks**, a Python-based programming environment that runs directly on the LEGO SPIKE Prime hub.
 It allows full control over motors, sensors, and logic using MicroPython.

+It has been a large path but we made to complete all the circuit - 07/20/25

 ## Meet the team
 - **[Gabriel García]** - [THEGABOALE](https://github.com/THEGABOALE)
 - **[Steven Mejía]** - [StvMt323](https://github.com/SteMt323)